orionriker/View-OS/README.md

 # Ker-OS
 Ker OS A OS Made in Batch!

-**Note: this program is purely made in batch and ignore where it says other languages in github**
+**Note: this OS is purely made in batch and ignore where it says other languages in github**

 ## Features
 - Commands